radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/04-virtual-views-of-database-backends.md

 description: Namespace Configuration Guide
 ---

-# Chapter 4: Virtual Views of Database (JDBC/ODBC-accessible) Backends
+# Virtual Views of Database (JDBC/ODBC-accessible) Backends

 Virtual views can be configured for database backends and are associated with a specific root naming context.
 A root naming context is the very top node of a virtual directory view and RadiantOne can respond to many different root naming contexts.
 This section describes how to create and manage root naming contexts for databases.